 A product of Colenso High School, I left school in the 7th form only wanting to take my sport seriously.
 At the age of 31 I went back and trained as a primary school teacher and started my first teaching job in 1998.

 I have only spent a couple of years out of Hawke’s Bay, one as a Deputy Principal at Hiona Intermediate School in Masterton and one as Head of Mathematics Secondary School Al Jeezera Academy, Doha, Qatar.
 Both jobs were very challenging and rewarding.

-I’m 29 years happily married to Melaney with three sons and a daughter and two grandchildren who currently live in Melbourne.
+I’m 33 years happily married to Melaney with three sons and a daughter and three grandchildren who currently live in Melbourne.
 Life outside of school for me is largely taken up with sport, coaching both intermediate level rugby and cricket and of course, spending time with my family.